Lombard, Illinois: Little Orphan Annie House

 William LeRoy built a home in the Italianate style on Lombard's Main Street in 1881.
 LeRoy specialized in making artificial limbs for civil war veterans and lived in this house until 1900.
 The house would eventually become the home of Harold Gray's parents and the studio of Harold Gray, the originator of Little Orphan Annie cartoon strip.
 Harold Gray used the home's study to work on the Annie cartoons, and some features of the house are drawn into some of his cartoons, such as the grand staircase and the outer deck.
 Gray lived at 215 S. Stewart Ave in Lombard at this time.
 Later, he remarried and moved to the east coast.
 Harold Gray was a charter member of Lombard Masonic Lodge #1098, A.F. & A.M. in 1923.

 The Lilac Village

 In 1927, the estate of Colonel William Plum, a local resident, was bequeathed to the village.
-The Plum property included his home, which became the Helen M. Plum Memorial Library, and a large garden containing 200 varieties of lilac bushes.
+The Plum property included his home, which became the site of the original Helen M. Plum Memorial Library (decommissioned in 2023), and a large garden containing 200 varieties of lilac bushes.
 This garden became a public park, Lilacia Park.